amirahnasihah/backend-development/03-introduction-to-express/assignment02-simple-api.md

 - For example, 5! (read as "five factorial") is calculated as 5 * 4 * 3 * 2 * 1, which equals 120.

 In summary, exponentiation is about raising a number to a power, while factorial is about multiplying a sequence of integers.
 These operations serve different purposes and are used in various mathematical and computational contexts.

+###  `res.send()`, it expects a string as an argument

+Certainly!
+In the `/api/exponent/:n/:m` route of your code, you're calculating the exponentiation of two numbers, `n` and `m`, from the URL parameters.
+The problem arises when you try to send the result as a response.

+In JavaScript, when you perform mathematical operations like `Math.pow()`, the result is a number, not a string.
+However, when you send a response using `res.send()`, it expects a string as an argument.
+So, you need to convert the numeric result into a string before passing it to `res.send()`.

+In the corrected code snippet I provided, here's what happens:

+1. We use `parseFloat()` to ensure that the values of `n` and `m` from the URL parameters are treated as numbers, not strings, as they come from the URL and may be in string form.

+2. We calculate the exponentiation using `Math.pow()` as you did before, resulting in a numeric value stored in the `result` variable.

+3. Before sending the `result` as a response using `res.send()`, we use `result.toString()` to convert it to a string.
+This step ensures that the numeric result is sent as a string in the response.

+By converting the result to a string before sending it as a response, you ensure that the response is correctly formatted as a string, which is the expected data type for the response body in Express.js.